gianndev/mussel/examples/Examples.md

 ### until.mus

 Contains examples on how to use the *until* loop (which is the equivalent of the while loop in many languages)

+---

+### math.mus

+Contains examples on defining variables using math expressions